json-schema-form-element/jsfe/README.md

 Each implementation examples are trying to show off the most type-safe way to use JSFE, with the least trade-offs.

 Using it more **declaratively** or **imperatively** is up to you, your framework ability and you coding style.
-Bot usages are valid and can be mixed.
+Both usages are valid and can be mixed.
 Typically when you want to use the schema elsewhere in your app., or when your callbacks are getting too beefy, you'll better extract them from templates.

 Generally, imperative usage get perfect TypeScript support (you just handle the class), whereas declaratively, you'll have